FAQs

 All purchasers or borrowers and sellers are required to attend in person; arrangements can be made in advance to use a power of attorney in the event a particular person cannot attend.* In sales transactions, the buyers and sellers agents often attend settlement.

 *A power of attorney authorizes another person to sign documents on your behalf and must be prepared, signed and notarized.
 A specific power of attorney form must be approved by your mortgage lender and by Evergreen Settlement to guarantee title insurance can be issued.
 The original must be delivered to the settlement agent before closing.
-Sometimes in addition to the borrowers,back to top
+Sometimes in addition to the borrowers.

 If more than one person is purchasing the real estate there are choices as to how title may be taken.
 The most common ways to take title are: